If you like lemon, you should try these yummy lemon slice-and-bake cookies which are light and full of lemon flavor!

-- 130 g (1/2 cup and 1 tablespoon) butter, at room temperature, cut into cubes
+- 130 g (½ cup and 1 tablespoon) unsalted butter, at room temperature, cut into cubes

-- 105 g (1/2 cup) granulated sugar
+- 105 g (½ cup) granulated sugar

 - 30 g (2 tablespoons) lemon juice

-- 12 g (2 tablespoons) lemon zest
+- 18 g (2 tablespoons packed or ¼ cup) lemon zest**

 - 1 large egg

-Put the lemon zest and sugar in your mixing bowl and mix them with a fork or rub them with your fingertips.
+- Put the lemon zest and sugar in your mixing bowl and mix them with a fork or rub them with your fingertips.

-Add butter and cream the mixture until it is light and fluffy with a hand-held mixer or with paddle attachment if using a stand-mixer.
+- Add butter and cream the mixture until it is light and fluffy with a hand-held mixer or with paddle attachment if using a stand-mixer.

-Mix in the egg.
+- Mix in the egg.

-Add lemon juice and mix until combined.
+- Add lemon juice and mix until combined.

-Finally, on the low speed, add in flour gradually and mix until incorporated.
+- Finally, on the low speed, add in flour gradually and mix until incorporated.

-Divide the dough in half and put each on the plastic film.
+- Divide the dough in half and put each on the plastic film.
 Make approximately 6 inches (15 cm) long, 2 inches (5cm) thick logs out of each dough and keep them in the freezer for 40 minutes, or 4-5 hours in the fridge until they are firm.

-Preheat the oven to 350°F(177C°).
+- Preheat the oven to 350°F(177C°).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.